ebertland/backup-data-cd/README.md

 # backup-data-cd
-A simple utility to help backup a pile of data CDs
+A simple utility to help backup a pile of data CDs.